 One of the world’s largest armoured fighting vehicle programs, LAND 400 is designed to deliver the Australian Army’s mounted close combat capability.

-South Australia is actively pursuing Phase 2 of LAND 400, which will involve producing up to 225 combat reconnaissance vehicles worth about $4-5 billion in acquisition, plus up to 35 years of sustainment and upgrade work.
+In March 2018, Rheinmetall Australia was selected as the successful tenderer of Phase 2 of the project, which will involve producing 211 combat reconnaissance vehicles worth up to $5 billion in acquisition, plus up to 35 years of sustainment and upgrade work.

 More information: Project LAND 400

 For further information please direct all enquiries to Ilona Horan, Director, Land at Defence SA.
 Tel: +61 8 8463 7153 or Ilona.email@example.com.